 What if Facebook is hacked and taken offline?
 Or what about Facebook limiting your access to your customers?

 Your message will only reach a select number of your followers until you pay to boost your post. (see below).

 With Facebook, you have absolutely no control over SEO.

 Search Engines crawl the web looking for websites to serve up to their users for their request search terms.

 A Facebook Page does not give control over how your business shows up on the SERP (search engine report page).

 If you want to rank for “used cars” or “Volkswagon Repair” in your area, chances are all of your competitor’s websites are showing up and not your Facebook Page.

 On a Facebook Page, you don’t have control over things like the meta title or meta description that tell Search Engines like Google what type of content is on your website and what keywords it should rank for.

-These are what appear in search results and can convince a user to either visit your site or click a similar link around yours.
+These appear in search results and can convince a user to visit your site or click a similar link around yours.

 Yes, it’s true.